jaccomoc/jactl/docs/pages/language-guide.md

 false
 ```
 > The `in` and `!in` operators will search the list from the beginning of the list to try to
-> find the element so they are not very efficient once the list reaches any significant size.
+> find the element, so they are not very efficient once the list reaches any significant size.
 You might want to rethink
 > your use of data structure if you are using `in` or `!in` on lists with more than a few elements.

 You can retrieve invidual elements of a list using subscript notation where the index of the element  is enclosed